 - All qualified applicants will be placed on a waiting list and shall receive a letter or postcard informing them of their status.
-Since the target population is homeless, LTSC CDC will also notify the applicant's SFPR (if applicable). - After initial lease-up, interested applicants shall submit an interest form, provided by LTSC CDC, to be added to the waiting list.
-Applicants to MHSA funded-units will be screened for income eligibility and MHSA eligibility, and will be selected upon the availability of unit. - Applicants on the waiting list shall be taken in the order of the time-date listing, with those on the list the longest interviewed first. - Prospective residents will be informed that continued income eligibility and annual income recertification will be required as a condition of occupancy.

-- Qualified applicants and their SFPR (if applicable) shall be notified that they shall have 2 weeks to decide to take the available unit.
+Since the target population is homeless, Levine will also notify the applicant's SFPR (if applicable). - After initial lease-up, interested applicants shall submit an interest form, provided by Levine, to be added to the waiting list.
+Applicants will be screened for income eligibility and MHSA eligibility, and will be selected upon availability of unit.
+MHSA-eligible applicants will be provided alternative housing resources including shelters and transitional living accommodations by the SFPR. - Applicants on the waiting list shall be taken in the order of the time-date listing, with those on the list the longest interviewed first. - Prospective residents will be informed that continued income eligibility and annual income recertification will be required as a condition of occupancy. - Qualified applicants and their SFPR (if applicable) shall be notified that they shall have 2 weeks to decide to take the available unit.
 Applicants will be given the opportunity to inspect the unit to be rented within that period.
-Should the applicant choose to rent the unit, the applicant shall sign an inspection form and a rental agreement, and shall pay the security deposit. - The waiting list will be updated continually and applicants on the waiting list will be contacted every twelve (12) months by mail and through their SFPR (if applicable) to indicate their desire to remain on the list.
+Should the applicant choose to rent the unit, the applicant shall sign an inspection form and a rental agreement, and shall pay the security deposit.

+The waiting list will be updated continually and applicants on the waiting list will be contacted every twelve (12) months by mail and through their SFPR (if applicable) to indicate their desire to remain on the list.